rpp5524/CSE_584_Midterm_Project/README.md

 # CSE 584 Midterm Project
 This is a github repository for CSE 584 Midterm project

+## Problem Description
+Given a set of truncated texts, for each piece of text xi, such as “Yesterday I went”, ask different Large Language Models (LLMs) to complete it by appending xj =”to Costco and purchased a floor cleaner.” so you get a complete text like “Yesterday I went to Costco and purchased a floor cleaner.” from each LLM.
+The same xi leads to different xj.
+Now please build a deep learning classifier to figure out, for each input (xi, xj), which LLM was used for this pair.

 ## Features
 - Data curation, preprocessing and setup for LLM output analysis.
 - Deep learning classifier to identify the originating LLM for given text pairs.
-- Evaluation and testing scripts to genrate date to perform experiemnts on
+- Automation scripts to genrate date to perform experiemnts on
 - Assess model performance on that experimental testing data.

 ## Installation